-In the Proof Animation family, all layout file information is based on vector geometry.
+In the Proof Animation product family all layout file information is based on vector geometry.
 Vector-based descriptions are automatically mapped into the screen's pixels to build the image.
 One of the advantages of this approach is that layouts can be much larger than a single screen.
 With the ability to zoom in or out and pan, larger layouts are easily navigated to show the overall layout or zoomed in to whatever level of detail is necessary.
 Vector-based geometry also provides the ability to have moving objects realistically rotate around corners instead of the sliding effect to which other animation packages are limited.

-Another advantage of vector-based geometry is that many CAD packages are capable of producing standard vector-based .DXF formatted files.
-In many cases, a CAD drawing already exists for the system which will be animated.
+Another advantage of vector-based geometry is that many CAD packages are capable of producing standard vector-based .DXF files.
+In many cases, a CAD drawing already exists for the system to be animated.
 If that is the case, the effort of redrawing an entire layout can be avoided.
-Proof Animation's optional add-on CAD Translator provides the capability of converting industry-standard .DXF CAD files into Proof Animation layout files, and vice versa.
+Proof Animation's built-in CAD Import/Export feature provides the capability to convert industry-standard .DXF files into Proof Animation layout files, and vice versa.
 Credibility of the study is enhanced when viewers see a familiar CAD drawing of the system integrated into the animation.
+These advantages maximize the power of the animation by giving a user total flexibility on the detail and complexity of the drawing.

-Instead of vector geometry, many animation packages use a pixel-oriented approach for drawing.
-The advantage of this approach is purely aesthetic.
-With the ability to manipulate individual pixels, one can produce detailed, arty images.
+Instead of vector geometry, animation packages may use a pixel-oriented approach for drawing. the ability to manipulate individual pixels, one can produce detailed images.
 However, this level of detail is time consuming to draw and can often be lost because of the scale at which the animations are viewed.
 Some other disadvantages of pixel-orientation are: (1) pixeloriented images cannot be rotated; (2) layouts are often confined to single-screen images.
 Some animators offer multi-screen operation; however, the individual screens are disjoint and independent, unlike Proof Animation's single, continuous canvas; (3) zooming in on pixel images magnifies the jagged edges inherent in all such images.
 When a zoom in is performed in Proof Animation, the vector-based image maintains its crisp and clear appearance.
 Lines continue to look like lines.
 If a zoom in is performed on a pixel-based animation layout, the effect of the jagged edged image makes a line look more like a stairway.

-3.3 High Performance
+3.3 Smooth Motion

-Proof Animation was designed to achieve high performance.
-High performance enables Proof Animation to maintain very smooth motion by updating or refreshing the screen 60-70 times per second.
+The maximum performance design of Proof Animation achieves very smooth motion.
+Proof Animation maintains this smooth motion by updating or refreshing the screen 60-70 times per second.
 Other software can often sustain refresh rates of only 5-10 updates per second.
-The ultimate purpose of an animation is to achieve a realistic depiction of the system being studied.
-This allows the audience to easily gain confidence in the results of the simulation study.
-Objects which move smoothly across the screen are obviously more realistic than those that appear to jump across the screen.
+The ultimate purpose of an animation is to achieve a realistic depiction of the system being studied, allowing the audience to gain confidence in the results of the simulation study.
+Objects that move smoothly across the screen are more realistic than those that jump across the screen.